EMDR Intensives help people with trauma-related disorders get better than they expected, sooner than they dreamed.

 These symptoms can cause a big problem for daily life, with or without the official PTSD diagnosis.
-Your trauma might show up as depression, or panic attacks, so you really want to speak with an expert to help you sort out the details.
+Your trauma might show up as depression, or panic attacks, or just a series of really awful relationships, so you’re gonna want to speak with an expert to help you sort your story.

-Was what I went through “bad enough” to get help for it?
+Was what I went through “bad enough” to be called traumatic?

 Probably.
 People can develop trauma disorders from “BIG T” Traumas, like combat, crime, sexual violence, or accidents.

 We can also develop these disorders from “little t” traumas like losing an aging loved one, sudden life changes, bad relationships, or betrayals in our childhoods.

 And if you’re young when you experienced abuse, neglect, or violence, you might not have even known that you were being traumatized…all you knew is that it you started looking at other people and yourself differently.

 So STOP COMPARING what happened to you to what other people went through.
 Instead, check in with your thoughts and your behaviors.
 If they are unhealthy, obsessive, overreactive, over-protective, controlling, or out of control, that’s your sign to seek help.

 Therapy wasn’t great for me in the past, why should I try EMDR?

 Talk therapy is so good for lots of issues and helps many people.
 I’ve benefitted from it as a client and as a therapist.
 It works.